Public Administration (MSc)

 3 reasons to choose Public Administration at Leiden University

-- The Master in Public Administration focusses on governance from a multi-level governance from a multi-level perspective.
+- The Master in Public Administration focusses on governance from multi-level perspective.
 You will examine policy creation and implementation from the level of the organisation (i.e. the behavior of public managers) all the way up to the highest level of cooperation (i.e. international governance issues).

 - As the world becomes more complex your Master in Public Adminsitration has growing career value for governmental organisations, NGO's and bussiness.